MostafaAbdelrashied/chatgpt_cli/README.md

 # ChatGPT CLI

 ## Description
-A Python-based CLI tool for interacting with various OpenAI models.
+A Python-based CLI tool for interacting with various OpenAI models using the OpenAI API.
+The tool allows you to chat with different models, store chat history in a PostgreSQL database, and continue previous conversations using different models.

 ## Installation and Usage
 1. Clone the repository